mnlipp/osgi-getting-started/execution-environment.md

 ```

 Looks like there is a lot of information associated with a bundle and maybe that's why people consider bundles to be difficult to build.
 But most of that information is optional.
 In part 2, we'll see that it is really easy to build a (simple) bundle.

+---

+[^cm]: An OSGi bundle is actually only a module.
+It *can* be a component if it fulfills some additional constraints.
+However, as OSGi also provides support for components, OSGi is more often referred to as a component framework rather than a module framework.
+Chances are high that you are reading this with components in mind, so let's stick to that view for the first parts of this introduction.